Game-Guard/Documentation-V2/docs/api/No-Clip/nc-add-exclusions.md

 # Adding No Clip Exclusions
+!!! warning
+    **⭐Pro Feature:** This function is a pro feature and requires a pro license to use.
+You can purchase a pro license [here](https://discord.gg/2F4CJFhVwv).
 This function will allow you to add a players no clip exclusion parts.

 ## Parameters: